zhaofeng-shu33/zhaofeng-shu33.github.io/personal/2020/birthday.md

 YB: Another unpleasant thing is some gender bias I think.
 You know in AI lab, there are very few female engineers.

+Bai also talked about other unpleasant things she saw and heard.
+For example, she disliked those male engineers talking about women as goods.
+Recently there is a really bad news on one engineer of Alibaba, who did unpleasant things to "recruit" some lady unofficially using his high salary.

+YB: They think it is easy to attract females as long as they are rich.
+I am very disgusted about such attitude.

 Indeed, we behave differently in different situations.
 When the biggest pressure is removed, you can think more about spiritual pursuit but for other students, it still needs a hard balance between life and interests.